 Listening, learning, responding and working in partnership is an important part of how we do business.
 We’re working with a large number of organisations to support our responsible sourcing activities.
 We were founding members of the Supplier Ethical Data Exchange (Sedex), which aims to drive improvements and convergence in responsible sourcing practices.
 We support a number of programmes that help improve working conditions in our supply base, in partnership with organisations such as Better Factories Cambodia and ILO Better Work (since 2007).

 We were also a signatory of the original Accord on Fire and Building Safety in Bangladesh (2013) which aims aimed for sustainable improvements to working conditions in the Bangladesh garment industry.
-We have since also signed the subsequent Transition Accord (2018), the Interim Agreement (2021), the International Accord for Health and Safety in the Textile and Garment Industry (2021, 2023) and the Pakistan Accord on Health and Safety in the Textile and Garment Industry (2023).
+We have since signed the subsequent Transition Accord (2018), the Interim Agreement (2021), the International Accord for Health and Safety in the Textile and Garment Industry (2021, 2023) and the Pakistan Accord on Health and Safety in the Textile and Garment Industry (2023).
+In 2024/2025, we joined the Bangladesh Employment Insurance Scheme (EIS), implemented by the ILO and GIZ, which provides compensation in cases of work-related injuries.
 We were also one of the first companies to formally sign the Call to Action on human rights abuses in the Xinjiang region: Brand Commitment to Exit the Uyghur Region.
 Working in collaboration with other stakeholders is a key part of our work to drive improvements across the industry.
-We do this through our participation in groups including the Ethical Trading Initiative, RISE, and the India Brands Ethical Working Group, among others.
+We do this through our participation in groups including the Ethical Trading Initiative, RISE, the South India Garment and Textiles Supply Chain Project and the India Brands Ethical Working Group, among others.

 Read our responses to stakeholder concerns here, including Covid-19.